andrei5090/assignment-xyz/README.md

-# Andrei's XYZ Bank - How to Use
+# Andrei's Bank - How to Use

 Spring Boot REST API for customer registration and account opening.
 Supports NL/BE customers with automatic IBAN generation and JWT authentication.